...

 What can you do with URL Decode?

-• For now, it will only convert a input URL-encoded data format to arbitary data and you will get decoded data by clicking on the URL Decode button.
-We will improve this tool by adding more features like loading data from URL, saving encrypted data, loading data from file, etc. Please support us to improve this tool for you.
+We will improve this tool by adding more features like loading data from URLs, saving encrypted data, loading data from files, etc. Please support us to improve this tool for you.

 What is URL encoding-decoding?